AljazEferl/freeCodeCampDailyChallenges/README.md

+## freeCodeCampDailyChallenges

-This is a repositry for daily challenges solved in python# freeCodeCampDailyChallenges
+This is a repositry for daily challenges solved in python